ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 The program algorithm consists of two steps only.
 But it is a scalable solution for finding and copying files.
 The program will process dozens of files as fast as a couple of them.

 You can combine the `-exec` actions in the same way as the search conditions.
 To give you an example, let's print out each found HTML file's contents and count the number of lines in it.
-The `cat` utility can print the content of the file.
+The `cat` utility can print the contents of the file.
 The `wc` utility counts the number of lines.
 At the input, `wc` takes the name of the file to be processed.
 In this case, the `find` call looks like this:
 {line-numbers: false, format: Bash}
 ```
 find / -path "*/doc/bash/*" -name "*.html" -exec cat {} \; -exec wc -l {} \;